veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 In the JVM, [as long as you have your path structured correctly,](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) build tools will understand it and create a `package` for you into an executable `JAR`.

 But, when I started looking for the same standardization in Python, it wasn't as straightforward.
 Some questions I had as I worked:  Should I be using virtualenvs?
 Pipenvs? `Setuptools`?
 Should I have a `setup.cfg?` What are wheels, or eggs, for that matter?
-Does each folder need an `__init.py__`?
+Does each folder need an `__init__.py`?
 What does that file even do?
 How do I reference modules along the same `PYTHONPATH`?

 It became apparent that Python's flexbility, which I really appreciate when I'm buckled down and writing code, makes it a huge pain to operationalize.